Agility360/AWS/backend/README.md

 * One note: the Swagger json in the repository contains AWS extensions which are not guaranteed to be importable to other platforms.

 ### AWS RDS - MySQL
-MySQL is being provided by the AWS RDS service.
-It presently operated on a t2.micro single instance in the AWS free usage tier.
+MySQL is hosted by the AWS RDS service.
+It is currently implemented on a t2.micro single instance in the AWS free usage tier.

 Host: cea.cjbv7rlz4hsg.us-east-1.rds.amazonaws.com
 Port: 3306